Pantone Color of the Year 2023

 What’s especially fascinating to me about the Pantone Color of the Year selection process is that although our Pantone Color Institute members reside in disparate locations and are involved in differing areas of design, we are always able to come to a consensus.
 Sure, there are different perspectives that come up and we carefully look at them all, but because the Pantone Color of the Year reflects what is taking place in our global culture at that moment in time, many of our observations are quite similar.
 We discuss our colour psychology and colour trend research looking to connect the mood of the global zeitgeist with the corresponding colour family.
 From there, we drill down further to identify the exact right shade.
 And as we did for the first time for our Pantone Color of the Year selection in 2022, PANTONE 17-3938 Very Peri, if we do not have the exact right colour to convey the message, we will create it.

 The name of the colour also needs to help tell the story.
 Names immediately conjure up an image and a feeling.
 We want to make sure that the name of our Pantone Color of the Year resonates and can easily and intuitively convey the message we are looking to send.

 What does the selection of the Pantone Color of the Year 2023 represent?

-The color we select to be our Pantone Color of the Year is bigger than one region or one sector of design.
-It is a color we see crossing all areas of design; a color that serves as an expression of a mood and an attitude on the part of the consumers, a color that will resonate around the world, a color that reflects what people are looking for, a color that can hope to answer what they feel they need.
+The colour we select to be our Pantone Color of the Year is bigger than one region or one sector of design.
+It is a colour we see crossing all areas of design; a colour that serves as an expression of a mood and an attitude on the part of the consumers, a colour that will resonate around the world, a colour that reflects what people are looking for, a colour that can hope to answer what they feel they need.